 Yesterday saw a raft of exciting updates for iPad evangelists as Apple revealed a series of announcements at its Chicago education event.
-Headlining the hour-long presentation was the launch of a new iPad with Pencil support, and a cheaper stylus made in partnership with Logitech.
+Headlining the hour-long presentation was the launch of a new iPad with Apple Pencil support, and a cheaper stylus made in partnership with Logitech.

 Touted as an affordable iPad with stylus support, the new device is a refreshed version of the 9.7-inch model.
 As well as boasting support for the Apple Pencil (which will still be sold separately), this new iPad also features Touch ID, an HD FaceTime camera, Apple's A10 Fusion chip and 10 hours of battery life.